-Looking beyond Washington, successive Marshall Islands governments have sought to break the international stalemate over the reduction of nuclear arsenals.
+Looking beyond Washington, successive Marshall Islands governments have sought to break the stalemate over the reduction of nuclear arsenals.
 In April 2014, the government filed landmark lawsuits in the International Court of Justice challenging the nine nuclear-armed nations for failing to comply with their obligations under the Nuclear Non-Proliferation Treaty, to negotiate the total elimination of nuclear weapons.
 Cases against India, Pakistan and Britain proceeded to preliminary submissions.
 But the court dismissed the lawsuits last October, ruling that there was insufficient evidence of a dispute between the Marshall Islands and these nuclear-armed nations.

 Heine doesn’t regret the previous government’s decision to launch the cases.
-“I think it served its purpose to the extent that it continues to place the issue to the forefront of the minds of people, internationally as well as in the United States,” she says.
+“I think it served its purpose to the extent that it continues to place the issue to the forefront of the minds of people, ly as well as in the United States,” she says.
 “Unfortunately, the conclusion was not what we hoped it would be, but I think it was important for us to put it out there, because otherwise, who will?”

 She believes that there is a need to revive momentum on disarmament.
 “When you look at discussion on nuclear disarmament, it has pretty much come to a stop,” she says.
 “There seems to be no pathway moving forward.
 So I think it was important for the Marshall Islands to put some pressure on, by going to the International Court of Justice, and to keep the momentum and the discussion alive.”